bacpack-system/bacpack-system.github.io/docs/architecture.md

 Packager is a tool for building Packages and Apps.
 It takes a Package Context as an input.

-Both `build-package` and `build-app` commands builds Package or App specified in Package Context in a Docker container based on existing Docker image built by `build-image` command, creates a zip archive of its file and copies it to Package Repository.
+Both `build-package` and `build-app` commands build Package or App specified in Package Context in a Docker container based on existing Docker image built by `build-image` command, create a zip archive of its files and copy it to Package Repository.

 #### Package Tracker

-Package Tracker defines CMake macros for downloading, caching and populating Packages/Apps from Package Repository.
-The project has a link to Package Tracker repo to use Packages built in Package Repository.
+Package Tracker provides CMake macros that handle downloading, caching, and integrating Packages/Apps from Package Repository.
+Projects link to Package Tracker repository to use Packages built in Package Repository.

 The Package Tracker links to a Package Repository.
 This link must be changed to work with project specific Package Repository.